Luashine/jass-history/README.md

 Scripts are there https://github.com/Luashine/wc3-jass-history-scripts

+## How to contribute?

+Find me the missing Warcraft 3 versions, pretty please with sugar on top and an air kiss. *I'll be completely and fully satisfied* with a first version for each release, like 1.30.0 and 1.31.0.

 ## How to filter non-empty commits

 For Github, append `?w=1` or `&w=1` to the end of URL to skip whitespace changes.